levibostian/Teller-iOS/README.md

     func test_tellerNoCach() {
         let requirements = RepositoryDataSource.Requirements(username: "")

-        _ = Repository.testing.initState(repository: repository, requirements: requirements) {
+        _ = TellerRepository.testing.initState(repository: repository, requirements: requirements) {
             $0.noCache()
         }

         // Teller is all setup!
-When your app's code uses the `repository`, it will behave just like the `Repository` has never fetched a cache successfully before.
+When your app's code uses the `repository`, it will behave just like the `TellerRepository` has never fetched a cache successfully before.

         // Write the remainder of your integration test function here.
     }